Skip to content

 • Overlap with other conditions – traits of anxiety, OCD, or ADHD may influence scores.

-These criticisms highlight why the RAADS-R should be seen as a useful guide rather than a final word.
+These criticisms highlight why this should be seen as a useful guide rather than a final word.
 Professionals often recommend using it alongside other tools and clinical evaluation.

-For many adults, especially those who may not have been identified as autistic in childhood, the RAADS-R can provide clarity, validation, and a starting point for further exploration.
+For many adults, especially those who may not have been identified as autistic in childhood, this test can provide clarity, validation, and a starting point for further exploration.
 Some of the key benefits include:

 • Encouraging self-reflection on lifelong social, sensory, or communication challenges.